amenophis/bookmarks/README.md

 ## Makefile targets

-You can get the following liste by simply run:
+You can get available targets by running:
 ```bash
 make
 ```